 Nowadays, whenever I find myself in West Oakland, it’s usually because I’m visiting an artist.
-Years earlier, I’d find myself driving down West 7th street towards my wife’s garment business which was housed in Oakland’s old brick Firehouse No. 3.
+Years earlier, I’d often be driving down West 7th street towards my wife’s garment business which was housed in Oakland’s old brick Firehouse No. 3.
 Right next door, in another converted commercial building, the glass artist John Lewis had his studio and home.
 The two buildings shared an area at the rear where I’d often watch Lewis loading his glass furnace or sitting at his bench shaping the molten glass into one of his famous moon bottles.

-Nobody tells that story, but that’s what I see.
+He went on, "Nobody tells that story, but that’s what I see.
 Where are they going?
-I think if you asked Angela Davis, she would tell you they’re going to jail.
+I think if you asked Angela Davis, she'd tell you they’re going to jail.
 I don’t know that, but California is building a lot of prisons.
 Some of my neighbors participate in general culture, but man!, a lot of them are left out!”

-He’d watch the kids playing in the street and see the living process of creation of which the larger culture has been the beneficiary.
-“One of the main creative forces in America, and maybe in the world, has been the African American,” he mused.
+He’d watch kids playing in the street and see the living process of creation of which the larger culture has been the beneficiary.
+“One of the main creative forces in America, and maybe in the world, has been the African American,” Bulwinkle mused.
 “But then, the dominant culture comes along and, sadly, they steal it.
 They dilute it; they bastardize it and commercialize it, and turn it into drivel.
 But my neighbors just keep on inventing.”

 “John is his own man,” as Mark puts it, “Can you imagine what the students at some university might get out of watching him?
 I just don’t have a lot of faith in what’s going on today.
 Everything just seems to be incredibly academic.
 Watching John would be to see a human being create something brand new

-It was the site of an art blitz, an exuberant overflow of expression, the giving in to that, something that any artist who has ever experienced it will easily recognize, the joy of that energy finding its way into form.
+It was the site of an art blitz, an exuberant overflow of expression, the giving in to it, something that any artist who has ever experienced it will easily recognize, the joy of that energy finding its way into form.
 Kitchen, bathroom, bedroom, office, all of his living areas were simply different chapters in the same story.